 CBG: The Benefits of This Cannabinoid

 Cannabigerol, a substance commonly known as CBG, is one of the cannabinoids commonly found in the cannabis plant.
-Unlike CBD and THC which are major constituents of the plant, CBG is a minor one and amounts to less than 1 percent of the cannabinoids in medical marijuana strains.
-Even though it’s a minor compound, CBG can be very valuable for those who want to experience the health benefits of cannabinoids.
+CBG is a minor cannabinoid and amounts to less than 1 percent of the compounds in medical marijuana strains, but it can be very valuable for those who want to experience the health benefits of cannabinoids.

 What is CBG?